sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

   - Multiple GET operations in a single request
   - Multiple Search operations in a single request

-For each of the operations you'll need your [Logs management app token](https://apps.sematext.com/ui/logs) when calling **logsene-receiver.sematext.com** / **logsene-syslog-receiver.eu.sematext.com** (if using Sematext Cloud Europe).
+For each of the operations you'll need your [Logs App token](https://apps.sematext.com/ui/logs) when calling **logsene-receiver.sematext.com** / **logsene-syslog-receiver.eu.sematext.com** (if using Sematext Cloud Europe).

 In the following examples we will use a "dummy token" - *cc5e9c1b-3046-4e43-998e-2a0b2c01b912* as the token.
 You should use your real Logs management app token, of course.

 ### URI based search

-The simplest search method to get your data out of our logging management platform is fully compatible with [URI Search in Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html).
+The simplest search method to get your logs from Sematext is fully compatible with [URI Search in Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html).

 You need to provide the query using the *q* parameter.
 For example, to search for the *internal* and *connection* terms you would run the following:

     curl  -u apiKey:31d28ff8-ae02-4ff9-b504-ea8013661412 -XGET 'logsene-receiver.sematext.com/cc5e9c1b-3046-4e43-998e-2a0b2c01b912/_search?pretty&q=+internal%20+connection'

-**Note:** Please check [Apache Lucene query syntax](https://lucene.apache.org/core/6_6_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html) for reference.
+**Note:** Please check [logs search syntax](/logs/search-syntax/) for reference.

 ### Request body based search